-In S. A. Authority v Regional Tax Board55 in suit M/42/67 in the Ibadan High Court the Plaintiff's summons against the Defendants is for a declaration that the Holy Apostles' Community Aiyetoro, in Ilaje District Council Area, is not liable to pay tax under the Income Tax Law of Western Nigeria.
+In S. A. Authority v Regional Tax Board in suit M/42/67 in the Ibadan High Court the Plaintiff's summons against the Defendants is for a declaration that the Holy Apostles' Community Aiyetoro, in Ilaje District Council Area, is not liable to pay tax under the Income Tax Law of Western Nigeria.
 On the 27th day of November, 1967 Thompson, J. dismissed the action and on the 13th day of December, 1968 in appeal CAW /46/68 the Court of Appeal of the Western State dismissed the appeal and upheld the dismissal of the action by Thompson, J. though it set aside certain consequential orders that he made.
 Against that dismissal the Plaintiffs appealed to the Supreme Court.
-The issue before the Court was whether by virtue of section 8 of the Income Tax of Western Nigeria tax could validly be levied on the Holy Apostles Community Aiyetoro, in the Western State.
+The issue before the Court was whether by virtue of section 8 of the Income Tax of Western State.